viamrobotics/goutils/README.md

 </p>

-This is a set of go utilities
+This is a set of go utilities you can use via importing `go.viam.com/utils`.